 - Preheat the oven to 350 F / 180 C.

-- Place everything apart from the chocolate chips / chunks in a food processor and blend until smooth.
+- Place everything for the bean brownies apart from the chocolate chips / chunks in a food processor and blend until smooth.
 You can use a blender if you don’t have a food processor but it will need to be blended in batches.

 - Stir in the ½ cup / 90g of chocolate chips / chunks and then spread out in a 8″ pan.
 I use a silicon pan so they pop out easily, if using a metal pan you will need to grease it or place some grease proof paper inside.